maikewu/forms/docs/fields/24-general-properties.md

 | Required                   | no              |
 | Default Value              | ``               |

-If `pdfStartInNewLine` is set to `true`, the field value starts below the field lable in the PDF.
+If `pdfStartInNewLine` is set to `true`, the field value starts below the field label in the PDF.

 ```JSON
 "pdfStartInNewLine": true,